MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-pci/aks-pci-network-content.md

 For container technologies, that segmentation is provided by default because only one instance of a container is responsible for one function in the system.

 The workload should use Pod Managed Identity.
-It must not inhert any cluster-level or node-level identity.
+It musn't inherit any cluster-level or node-level identity.

 Use external storage instead of on-node (in-cluster) storage where possible.
 Keep cluster pods reserved exclusively for work that must be performed as part of the operation of card holder data processing.
 Move the out-of-scope operations outside the cluster.
-For example, don't use the cluster for your build agents or unrelated workloads.
+This guidance applies to build agents, unrelated workloads, or actitivies such as having a jump box inside the cluster.

 #### Requirement 2.2.2